2023 Best Journalism Schools in the Southeast Region

 On average, journalism graduates from Samford take out $22,087 in student loans while working on their degree.

-You’ll join some of the best and brightest minds around you if you attend University of North Carolina at Chapel Hill.
-The school came in at #4 on this year’s Best Journalism Schools in the Southeast Region list.
-Located in the small city of Chapel Hill, UNC Chapel Hill is a public college with a fairly large student population.
+A rank of #4 on this year’s list means University of North Carolina at Chapel Hill is a great place for journalism students.
+Located in the city of Chapel Hill, UNC Chapel Hill is a public college with a very large student population.

 Journalism majors at UARK take out an average of $20,250 in student loans while working on their egree.
 This translates to an average monthly loan payment of $311, based on a 10-year repayment plan.

-Georgia College & State University ranked #6 on this year’s Best Journalism Schools in the Southeast Region list.
-Georgia College is a medium-sized public school located in the distant town of Milledgeville.
+With a ranking of #6, Georgia College & State University did quite well on this year’s best schools for journalism students.
+Georgia College is a moderately-sized public school located in the town of Milledgeville.

 On average, journalism graduates from Georgia College take out $25,000 in student loans while working on their degree.
 This translates to an average monthly loan payment of $127, based on a 10-year repayment plan.

-University of Georgia landed the #7 spot in the 2023 rankings for the best journalism programs.
-UGA is a very large public school located in the midsize city of Athens.
+University of Georgia ranked #7 on this year’s Best Journalism Schools in the Southeast Region list.
+UGA is a very large public school located in the city of Athens.

 While working on their degree, journalism majors at UGA accumulate an average of around $22,000 in student debt.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $254.